Helena Gutteridge: Co-operative Commonwealth Federation

 On 1 August 1932, the Co-Operative Commonwealth Federation (CCF) was founded in Calgary, Alberta.
 The CCF was a political coalition of progressive farmer, socialist and labour groups that campaigned for economic reforms to address the widespread repercussions of the Great Depression.
 Integration with American and European economies resulted in Canada being one of the worst hit economies with the collapse of global finance.

-In the same year, Helena returned to Vancouver after splitting with Oliver Fearn.
+In the same year, Gutteridge returned to Vancouver after splitting with Oliver Fearn.
 A modest estimate of the total number of unemployed persons in Vancouver by June 1932 stood at 77,428.
 Impoverishment, shortage of appropriate city infrastructures and a surge in the number of unemployed and homeless persons prompted a political response to the severe economic condition across Canada.

 The CCF's solution focused on economic reforms.
-The socialist outlook of the CCF's Regina Manifesto aligned with the political and economic convictions of Helena.
-Together with many other progressive women such as Dorothy Steeves, Elizabeth Kerr, Frances Moren, Helena Gutteridge plunged into the movement and continued to work tirelessly to advance the goals of the CCF until 1942.
+The socialist outlook of the CCF's Regina Manifesto aligned with her political and economic convictions.
+Together with many other progressive women such as Dorothy Steeves, Elizabeth Kerr, Frances Moren, Gutteridge plunged into the movement and continued to work tirelessly to advance the goals of the CCF until 1942.

-Helena started her engagement with the CCF with subscription campaigns for The Commonwealth, an official newspaper of the CCF.
+She started her engagement with the CCF with subscription campaigns for The Commonwealth, an official newspaper of the CCF.
 In 1933, she became a campaign worker during the provincial election.
-Helena is often found speaking in an overcrowded living room to an audience eager to learn about the new socialist movement.
+She was often found speaking in an overcrowded living room to an audience eager to learn about the new socialist movement.
 The CCF's election campaign quickly picked up momentum.
 Seven of its members were elected into office across British Columbia and the CCF officially became the opposition party to the newly elected Liberal Party.

-Besides taking part in election campaigns, Helena spent most of her early years in the CCF focusing on addressing unemployment through economic reforms.
+Besides taking part in election campaigns, Gutteridge spent most of her early years in the CCF focusing on addressing unemployment through economic reforms.
 She worked with other party leaders like Harold Winch, Ernest Winch, Mildred Fahrni and Sarah Colley, eventually setting up the CCF Unemployment Conference in 1934 to tackle the social problem.
 The conference mainly sought to organize the unemployed population and to gain more financial relief from the provincial government.
 The conference, however, was largely unsuccessful in establishing itself as the fundamental vessel in the restructuring of the provincial economy.
-Helena eventually left the conference in the fall of 1935 to join the Planning Commission of the CCF, where she became one of the key drivers behind the design of a new socialist society.
+Gutteridge eventually left the conference in the fall of 1935 to join the Planning Commission of the CCF, where she became one of the key drivers behind the design of a new socialist society.